PropChase/PropChaseScraper/README.md

 # PropChaseScraper

 PropChaseScraper is a C# application designed to scrape property listings from various real estate websites and store them in a MongoDB database.
+This app is created to be run continiously as a microseervice on either Azure or Amazon (we used Azure).
 The application categorizes and scores the listings based on their neighbourhood and price per square foot.

 ## Features